ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 For example, we can write one resolver to a relational database and another to a search database.

 We consider such a kind of setup using [Amazon Web Services (AWS)][2] in the following.
 In particular, we use [AWS AppSync][3] as the GraphQL cloud service and [AWS Lambda][4] to run a relational database resolver, which we implement using [Go][5] with [Ent][6] as the entity framework.
-Compared to Nodejs, the most popular runtime for AWS Lambda, Go offers faster start times, higher performance, and, in my opinion, an improved developer experience.
+Compared to Nodejs, the most popular runtime for AWS Lambda, Go offers faster start times, higher performance, and, from my point of view, an improved developer experience.
 As an additional complement, Ent presents an innovative approach towards type-safe access to relational databases, which, in my opinion, is unmatched in the Go ecosystem.
 In conclusion, running Ent with AWS Lambda as AWS AppSync resolvers is an extremely powerful setup to face today's demanding API requirements.